 One of the methods we integrate into addiction treatment programs such as partial hospitalization or intensive outpatient program at Evolve Indy is Cognitive Behavioral Therapy (CBT).
 This is an evidence-based treatment method that helps people learn healthy coping mechanisms by helping them uncover the negative thought patterns that led to addiction and then work on replacing them with more positive ones.

-CBT helps clients to change their way of thinking while learning healthier ways to deal with their triggers, cravings, and emotions without depending on alcohol.
+CBT helps clients change their way of thinking while learning healthier ways to deal with their triggers, cravings, and emotions without depending on alcohol.
 These healthy coping mechanisms can help you get through tough situations or stressful days.

 5 Alcohol Addiction Coping Mechanisms